Blocking ads removes funding from us!

 Picture: TechnikNews

-Now many are probably wondering why the top edge of the display is so wide and the bottom edge so thin.
-This is because the components for Face Unlock are installed there.
-Face Unlock is there to unlock the Pixel and basically works like Apple's Face ID.
-To set it up, you hold your face in front of the sensors and turn your head in circles a few times, allowing the software to create a detailed "map" of your face.
-Once set up, Face Unlock will always be used for unlocking.
-And that's really fast!
+Now many people are probably wondering why the top edge of the display is so wide and the bottom edge so thin.
+That's because that's where the components for Face Unlock are installed.
+Face Unlock is there to unlock the Pixel and, put simply, works like Apple's Face ID.
+When setting it up, you hold your face in front of the sensors and turn your head in a circle a few times so that the software can create a detailed "map" of your face.
+Once Face Unlock is set up, it will always be used to unlock the phone from then on.
+And it's really quick!
 You hold the smartphone in front of your face, the motion sensors activate the display and before you know it, you're on the home screen.
-Maybe I'm leaning a bit far out of the window here, but I think that the Prozess here faster than at Apple.
-However, I would have liked an option where I have to swipe up again after a successful scan so that I can read my notifications without immediately ending up on the home screen.
+Maybe I'm going out on a limb here, but I think the process is faster here than with Apple.
+However, I would have liked an option where I have to swipe up again after a successful scan so that I can read my notifications without immediately landing on the home screen.
 On the other hand, I think it's good that unlocking also works when you hold the smartphone in landscape format.

 The sensors in the “notch” activate the display when the device is on the table and the user approaches.
 They also allow a kind of gesture control, where you can control the music by hand movements in the air, for example.
 Google calls this "Motion Sense".
 But I quickly refrained from doing that because it doesn't really work well and looks a little ridiculous.